Testnet 3

 Motivation Akash currently does not provide a mechanism to attach x.509 certificates to workloads and defers to an external router (Cloudflare) to provide SSL capability.
 This introduces additional friction as one is required to find external support.

-SDL Modules
+Extendable SDL

 Providers